 - An Alternate Take on The Shadowing Technique: Chorusing

 What Is Language Shadowing?

-Linguist Alexander Arguelles is considered the inventor of language shadowing.
+Linguist and polyglot Alexander Arguelles is considered the inventor of language shadowing.
 He’s created a series of videos focused on teaching and demonstrating the technique.

 Arguelles defines shadowing as a language learning technique where the student listens to a recording of target language audio, and simultaneously echoes what they hear.
 Shadowing is designed to force you to focus on the sounds of your target language and develop pronunciation that mimics a native speaker.